-Where the fund invests directly or indirectly in underlying funds, the fees and expenses payable in connection with the management of the underlying funds are in addition to those payable by the fund.
-However, no management fees or administration fees are payable by the fund that, to a reasonable investor, would duplicate a fee payable by an underlying fund for the same service.
-There will neither be sales nor redemption fees (e.g. commission) payable by the fund with respect to its purchase or redemption of securities of an underlying fund managed by us.
-In addition, the fund will not pay sales or redemption fees with respect to its purchase or redemption of securities of an underlying fund that, to a reasonable person, would duplicate a fee payable by you in the fund.
+Where the fund (a "top fund") invests directly or indirectly in underlying funds, the fees and expenses payable in connection with the management of the underlying funds are in addition to those payable by the top fund.
+However, no management fees or incentive fees are payable by a top fund that, to a reasonable investor, would duplicate a fee payable by an underlying fund for the same service.
+Except in the case of an Underlying ETF (as defined below) managed by us or our affiliate, there will neither be sales nor redemption fees payable by a top fund with respect to its purchase or redemption of securities of an underlying fund managed by us or our affiliate.
+In addition, a top fund will not pay sales or redemption fees with respect to its purchase or redemption of securities of an underlying fund that, to a reasonable person, would duplicate a fee payable by you in the top fund.